 Use these resources to validate your FHIR implementation:

-- Inferno Testing Tool - ONC-certified testing for US Core compliance
+- Inferno Testing Tool - the official ONC certification test kit for the (g)(10) Standardized API criterion and US Core compliance

-- FHIR Validator - Validates resources against profiles
+- FHIR Validator - validates resources against base FHIR and your declared profiles

-- Public FHIR Servers - Test against HAPI, Smile CDR public instances
+- Public FHIR Servers - test against HAPI FHIR and other public R4 instances

 Next Steps